Finite-size corrections to Fermi's golden rule: I. Decay rates: Emission and absorption of light

 and the energy dispersion becomes

 Thus the photon has an effective mass

-where $N$ and $Z$ are a number density and atomic number of gas, and $m_e$ is the electron's mass.
-The $m_{eff}$ depends upon the density of matter and varies.
-The high-energy photon behaves like a massive particle.
+where $N$ and $Z$ are the number density and atomic number of the gas, and $m_e$ is the electron's mass. $m_\text{eff}$ depends upon the density of matter and is variable.
+A high-energy photon behaves like a massive particle.